KaneHart/CustomNetherScale/README.md

        url = "https://repo1.maven.org/maven2/"
    }
    ```
-   *to use HTTPS to connect to the central Maven repository.* Maven cenral will refuse to cooperate otherwise.
+   *to use HTTPS to connect to the central Maven repository.* Maven central will refuse to cooperate otherwise.
 See this mod's `build.gradle` for reference.
 4. Follow instructions in the <a href="https://github.com/OpenMods/OpenModsLib/tree/753cde45e749c600bf82bc6f5384e878cef40f3a">OpenModsLib repo</a>.
 5. `gradlew build`.